-Students prepared in early childhood degree programs understand that child observation, documentation, and other forms of assessment are central to the practice of all early childhood professionals.
+Candidates prepared in early childhood degree programs understand that child observation, documentation, and other forms of assessment are central to the practice of all early childhood professionals.
 They know about and understand the goals, benefits, and uses of assessment.
 They know about and use systematic observations, documentation, and other effective assessment strategies in a responsible way, in partnership with families and other professionals, to positively influence the development of every child.
 Key elements of Standard 3

-3a: Understanding the goals, benefits, and uses of assessment
+3a: Understanding the goals, benefits, and uses of assessment - including its use in development of appropriate goals, curriculum, and teaching strategies for young children

-3b: Knowing about and using observation, documentation, and other appropriate assessment tools and approaches
+3b: Knowing about and using observation, documentation, and other appropriate assessment tools and approaches, including the use of technology in documentation, assessment, and data collection.

-3c: Understanding and practicing responsible assessment to promote positive outcomes for each child
+3c: Understanding and practicing responsible assessment to promote positive outcomes for each child, including the use of assistive technology for children with disabilities.

-3d: Knowing about assessment partnerships with families and with professional colleagues
+3d: Knowing about assessment partnerships with families and with professional colleagues to build effective learning environments.

 NAEYC Standard 4.
-Using Developmentally Effective Approaches to Connect with Children and Families
+Using Developmentally Effective Approaches

-Students prepared in early childhood degree programs understand that teaching and learning with young children is a complex enterprise, and its details vary depending on children's ages, characteristics, and the settings within which teaching and learning occur.
+Candidates prepared in early childhood degree programs understand that teaching and learning with young children is a complex enterprise, and its details vary depending on children's ages, characteristics, and the settings within which teaching and learning occur.
 They understand and use positive relationships and supportive interactions as the foundation for their work with young children and families.
-Students know, understand, and use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with children and families and positively influence each child's development and learning.Key elements of Standard 4

-4a: Understanding positive relationships and supportive interactions as the foundation of their work with children
+Candidates know, understand, and use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with children and families and positively influence each child's development and learning.
+Key elements of Standard 4 4a: Understanding positive relationships and supportive interactions as the foundation of their work with children

-4b: Knowing and understanding effective strategies and tools for early education
+4b: Knowing and understanding effective strategies and tools for early education, including appropriate uses of technology